 0.4 mg.
 If you need more than 32 mg, you need to inject multiple times.
+Other pens are available that can deliver your daily dose in one injection.
+Ask your doctor or nurse.

 Needles are not included.
 Use compatible injection needles of 4 mm in length.
-This pen is designed to be used with NovoFine[®] 32G TIP ETW or NovoFine[®] Plus 32G x 4 mm injection needles.
+This pen is designed to be used with NovoFine® 32G TIP ETW or NovoFine® Plus 32G x 4 mm injection needles.

-Inject in a 90° angle.
+Inject in a 90° (ninety degree) angle.
 The grey areas on the picture to the right show the injection sites.
 For every injection, select a new injection site at least 5 centimetres away from where you last injected.